idptools/metapredict/docs/usage/command-line.rst

 	$ metapredict-predict-idrs /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/disorder_predictions/my_idrs.fasta

-**Using the original metapredict predictor**
-To use the original metapredict predictor as opposed to our new, updated predictor, use the ``-l`` or ``--legacy`` flag!
-Note that if legacy mode is requested no parallelization is possible.
+**Using the an older version of the metapredict predictor** If you want to use an older version of metapredict, you can specify the version by using the ``-v`` or ``--version`` flag and choosing V1, V2, or V3!

 **Example**